 Chainswap Launches EVM Bot To Further Enable Cross-Chain Trading

-Built for Ethereum Virtual Machine (EVM) compatibility, the ChainSwap EVM Bot empowers users to trade across multiple EVM-compatible blockchains quickly and seamlessly - all without leaving the Telegram interface.
-Traders can place limit orders, utilize dollar-cost averaging (DCA) strategies, manage multiple wallets, and take advantage of advanced features designed for fast, high-performance execution - all from a single, familiar chat environment.
+With Ethereum Virtual Machine (EVM) compatibility, ChainSwap users can now execute fast, automated trades with precision, whether executing limit orders, managing arbitrage opportunities, or automating complex DeFi strategies.

-The bot enables lightning-fast trade execution with smart order routing across decentralized exchanges, giving users a powerful edge in responding to live market movements.
-With customizable strategies and intuitive commands, traders can execute with precision and speed across multiple chains in real time.
+Allowing for automated cross-chain trading, the bot will instantly execute trades across multiple EVM-compatible chains with lightning-fast execution, reducing latency and capitalizing on live price movements.
+The bot will ensure the best trade execution with smart order routing across decentralized exchanges with customizable strategies to set up automated limit orders, stop-loss and arbitrage strategies across multiple accounts.

-“This integration is all about bringing smarter, faster trading to the ChainSwap ecosystem,” said Fitzy, Founder of ChainSwap.“The EVM Bot gives our users a powerful, easy-to-use tool for executing trades across chains without ever leaving Telegram.”
+"This integration is all about bringing smarter, faster trading to the ChainSwap ecosystem," said Fitzy, Founder of ChainSwap.
+"The EVM Bot gives our users the ability to automate their trading strategies across chains, without the hassle of manually executing every move."

-As EVM-based chains continue to drive DeFi innovation, ChainSwap's EVM Bot is positioned to support both retail and institutional traders with accessible, high-speed trading capabilities across the multi-chain ecosystem.
+With EVM-based chains leading the DeFi revolution, ChainSwap's EVM Bot is designed to empower both retail and institutional traders with the tools needed to maximize efficiency and profitability.

-This milestone marks another major step toward ChainSwap's vision of making cross-chain trading seamless, accessible, and highly efficient.
-The EVM Bot integration will roll out later this year, with continued feature upgrades and performance enhancements to follow.
+This upgrade marks another step toward ChainSwap's vision of making cross-chain trading effortless, accessible, and highly efficient.
+The EVM Bot integration will roll out later this year, with further optimizations and features in development.

 About ChainSwap